WhiteHatInspector/emailGuesser/README.md

 - [ ] Find a way to query haveIbeenPwned (or similar) site faster without having to wait for 5-8 random time duration and not getting IP banned (public proxies?)
 - [ ] Add more username formats that people use often before the @ symbol on e-mails and add them to the tool
 - [ ] Allow users to parse a preconfigured .txt file with email formats or/and domains, so that they can automatically input the same preferences every time they run a search, without having to manually input the same things each time
-- [ ] Allow users to choose between a results.txt or a results.csv or a results.xls file as output with useful formats for an OSINT investigator
+- [X] Output a results.txt and a results.csv file with useful formats for an OSINT investigator
 - [ ] Remove preconfigured e-mail formats that are actually not often used by people in their e-mail addresses, to reduce execution time
-- [ ] Reduce execution time by any means necessary
+- [ ] Reduce execution time by any means necessary (Right now it has an average run time of 8-10 seconds/e-mail address searched)
 - [ ] Add new functions and a menu with different choices

 ## Feedback and Questions